johnAlexamon/dicom_sender/README.md

 ## Logging

 The application creates detailed logs in the application directory with timestamps.
 Log files follow the naming pattern: `dicom_sender_YYYYMMDD_HHMMSS.log`

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.